vibrantleaf/LeafOS/README.md

 I'm aiming for sharkfin to be a sort of half way point bettween being a nice workstation system like Bluefin while still having the ablitey to run games as well as Bazzite, with some of my own custom modifications.

-Sharkfin is currently only intended for usage on Desktop & Laptop systems not Handheld & Living Room system.
+Sharkfin is currently only intended for usage on Desktop & Laptop systems not a Handheld or Living Room environment.

 ## Installation